MechanicalRock/mechanicalrock.github.io/_posts/2022-01-24-publishing-typescript-npm-modules.md

 ## Using the Package

-Lets test out the module in a new React project by installing it with:
+Let's test out the module in a new React project by installing it with:

 ```sh
 npm install tim-veletta-theme